 Lawren S. Harris, Algonquin Park, c.
 1916.
 Graphite on paper.
 On loan from the McMichael Canadian Art Collection.
 Gift of Jennifer F. Hardacre.

 More information on this collection from the McMichael Canadian Art Collection can be found here.

 School Tour Booking Procedure

-The programs for students are an hour-and-a-half long, and cost $4.00 per student.
+The standard tour and activity program is an hour-and-a-half long, and costs $4.00 per student.

-Please note that at least one week’s notice is required for cancellation of a tour, or a fee of $45.00 will be charged.
+Please note that at least one week’s notice is required for cancellation of a tour, or a fee of $45.00 will be charged to each class.

 If you have any special requests, inquiries about tour times, or if you would like us to adapt our tour to suit particular curriculum needs, please call 250-762-2226.